Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants

 \section{Acknowledgments}

+We thank Jiaxin Su for coordinating participant scheduling during the follow-up experiment.
 This work was supported by the National Eye Institute of the National Institutes of Health under Award Number R00-EY029329.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.